Airplane: Design and manufacture

 In the case of international sales, a license from the public agency of aviation or transport of the country where the aircraft is to be used is also necessary.
-For example, airplanes made by the European company, Airbus, need to be certified by the FAA to be flown in the United States, and airplanes made by U.S.-based Boeing need to be approved by the EASA to be flown in the European Union.
+For example, airplanes made by the European company Airbus need to be certified by the FAA to be flown in the United States, and airplanes made by U.S.-based Boeing need to be approved by the EASA to be flown in the European Union.

 Regulations have resulted in reduced noise from aircraft engines in response to increased noise pollution from growth in air traffic over urban areas near airports.

 Small planes can be designed and constructed by amateurs as homebuilts.
 Other homebuilt aircraft can be assembled using pre-manufactured kits of parts that can be assembled into a basic plane and must then be completed by the builder.

 Few companies produce planes on a large scale.
 However, the production of a plane for one company is a process that actually involves dozens, or even hundreds, of other companies and plants, that produce the parts that go into the plane.
 For example, one company can be responsible for the production of the landing gear, while another one is responsible for the radar.
 The production of such parts is not limited to the same city or country; in the case of large plane manufacturing companies, such parts can come from all over the world.
 The parts are sent to the main plant of the plane company, where the production line is located.
 In the case of large planes, production lines dedicated to the assembly of certain parts of the plane can exist, especially the wings and the fuselage.
 When complete, a plane is rigorously inspected to search for imperfections and defects.
 After approval by inspectors, the plane is put through a series of flight tests to assure that all systems are working correctly and that the plane handles properly.
-Upon passing these tests, the plane is ready to receive the "final touchups" (internal configuration, painting, etc.), and is then ready for the customer.
+To meet a particular customer need, the airplane may be customised using components or packages of components provided by the manufacturer or the customer.